In-depth reviews

 Sat-nav, stereo and infotainment

-Audis no longer come with a trackpad and control wheel to operate the MMI Navigation system, and the set-up in the Q5 is purely touchscreen.
-The display offers a clear layout with useful shortcut buttons and it has decent graphics, although the mapping looks a little dated.
+Audis no longer come with a trackpad and control wheel to operate the MMI Navigation system, and the set-up in the Q5 is mostly controlled via the touchscreen – voice activation is also included.
+The display offers a clear layout with useful shortcut buttons, and decent graphics, although the mapping looks a little dated.

-The touchscreen is used for everything but the climate controls (which are laid out below), and the screen responds to your inputs with a click each time you touch it.
+The touchscreen is used for almost everything, and responds to your inputs with a click each time you touch it.
 The system is easy to navigate and offers lots of information, while Apple CarPlay and Android Auto are standard, along with a three-year connected services subscription.

 Which Is Best